Differences between BSE vs NSE

 Bombay Stock Exchange (BSE)

-BSE ranks 10th position globally with an overall market capitalization of more than $2.3 trillion as of April 2018.
-It is the largest exchange in the world in terms of the number of listed companies of 5629 as of March 2018.
-The S&P BSE SENSEX, published on 1 January 1986, is the benchmark index of the Bombay Stock Exchange.
-It is the first equity index in India which comprises 30 companies spread across all sectors and acts as a barometer for measuring market performance.
+BSE ranks 10th globally with an overall market capitalization of more than $2.3 trillion as of April 2018.
+It is the largest exchange in the world in terms of the number of listed companies, 5629 as of March 2018.
+The S&P BSE SENSEX, published on 1st January 1986, is the Bombay Stock Exchange benchmark index.
+It is India’s first equity index comprising 30 companies spread across all sectors and acts as a barometer for measuring market performance.

-In 1995, BSE online trading (BOLT) was established, and at that time, its capacity amounted to 8 million transactions per day.
-BSE is the first stock exchange in Asia, and it offers varied services such as market data services, risk management, CDSL (Central Depository Services Limited) depository services, etc.
+In 1995, BSE online trading (BOLT) was established, and at that time, its capacity amounted to 8 million daily transactions.
+BSE is the first stock exchange in Asia, and it offers varied services such as market data services, risk management, CDSL (Central Depository Services Limited), depository services, etc.

 Calculation of SENSEX

-Initially, in the year 1986, SENSEX was calculated using the total market capitalization method.
-Post-2003, SENSEX calculation methodology has been changed to free float market capitalization.
-Since 2003, SENSEX was calculated using the free float market capitalization of 30 major BSE listed companies of different sectors along with the base value of 100 (1978-79).
-SENSEX is calculated every 15 seconds.
+In 1986, SENSEX was calculated using the total market capitalization method.
+Post-2003, the SENSEX calculation methodology changed to free float market capitalization.
+Since 2003, the calculation of SENSEX has been performed by utilizing the free float market capitalization of 30 major companies listed on the BSE, representing different sectors, with a base value of 100 (1978-79).
+The SENSEX is recalculated every 15 seconds.

 The formula for calculation of SENSEX = (Sum of free float market cap of 30 major companies of BSE) * Index value in 1978-79 / Market Cap value in 1978-79. |